Robert Smith's Meltdown

 15 – 24 JUN 2018

-Lead singer and principal songwriter of The Cure, curated the festival in its 25th year
+The lead singer and principal songwriter of The Cure curated the festival in its 25th year

 Meltdown 2018 was nominated for Music Week Awards' Festival of the Year and won the AIM Independent Music Awards' Act of Independence award.

 Robert Smith curated the UK’s longest-running artist-curated music festival in its 25th year.
 Smith is the lead singer and principal songwriter of The Cure, and its only constant member since the group formed in 1978.